Non-Musculoskeletal

 result of facial fracture from a fall.
 CLINICAL FEATURES: In a fall down a

-stairwell, a 53-year-old woman with migraines fractured her right zygomatic arch, which was later treated surgically.
+stairwell, a 53-year-old woman with migraines fractured her right

-Approximately 3 weeks after the accident, vision in her contralateral eye became reduced to light perception.
-Electrophysiologic studies revealed that the function
+after the accident, vision in her contralateral eye became reduced to

-of both optic nerves was diminished, the right significantly more than the
+both optic nerves was diminished, the right significantly more than the

 left.
-Single photon emission tomography showed pancerebral
+Single photon emission tomography showed pancerebral ischemic foci.

-ischemic foci.
-INTERVENTION AND OUTCOME: Chiropractic spinal manipulation
+INTERVENTION AND OUTCOME: Chiropractic spinal manipulation was used to aid

-was used to aid recovery of vision to normal over a course of 20 treatment
+recovery of vision to normal over a course of 20 treatment sessions.
+At

-serial visual field tests and by electrophysiologic
+visual field tests and by electrophysiologic studies.
+Unfortunately, the

-studies.
-Unfortunately, the patient refused a further single photon
+patient refused a further single photon emission tomographic study when

-association with spinal manipulation therapy.
+function in association with spinal manipulation therapy.

 - The step phenomenon in the